 Remember to evaluate the team even if they are recommended by a friend.
 Not everyone specializes in everything.
-What your friend might have developed might not be similar to what you are looking to develop.
-Take a thorough look at the experiences and technical expertise before blindly trusting the referral.
-We will talk about this more in the later sections.
+The software that helped your friend might not be similar to what you are looking to develop.
+Take a thorough look at the experiences and technical expertise of the software company before blindly trusting the referral.
+We will talk about this in details in the later sections.

 [b] Listing directories

-All the segmentations, ratings and the client feedbacks will help you validate the company’s reliability and performance and help you take a step forward to picking your potential software company.
+All the segmentations, ratings and the client feedbacks will help you validate the company’s reliability and performance and help you take a step forward to hiring the best software development team.

 [c] Searching on Google

 Another course of action is organically looking for a keyword in Google and then finding relevant results w.r.t that keyword.
 If you want to look for a company in India that you want to outsource the software development, you can search for “Outsourcing software development to India”.

 The last resort is opting for Freelancing sites like Upwork, freelancer.com, etc. You might think that hiring on these freelancing sites is easier and time effective, but I’m sorry to disappoint.

 While these portals help hire software developers, the sheer amount of low quality and copy-paste bids and proposals that they receive for one single project makes it difficult to separate the wheat from the chaff.